ryanswalters/Norian/README.md

 network), run `scripts/setup-dev.sh` on a machine with internet first, or manually install the packages listed in `package.json`.
 After dependencies are installed you can run `npm test` and `npm run coverage` locally.
+End-to-end tests are implemented with Playwright.
+Start the dev server and run `npm run e2e` to verify agent and memory workflows.
 Setup may also fail if your Node.js version is below 18 or if you lack write permissions in the project directory.
 Check these first if the script exits early.